alexeyvolkoff/QHttpServer-Angular/README.md

     return QHttpServerResponse::fromFile(assetsRootDir + QStringLiteral("/%1").arg(url.path()));
 });
 ```
-It is also possible to provide the files right from the application's resource by prepanding the relative path extracted from url with ":/" prefix:
+It is also possible to provide the files right from the application's resource by prepanding the relative path extracted from the URL with ":/" prefix:
 ```c++
 httpServer.route("/<arg>", [assetsRootDir] (const QUrl &url) {
     return QHttpServerResponse::fromFile(QStringLiteral(":/assets/%1").arg(url.path()));